I call this one “some kids on Foss”, colorized, ca. 2017

 Junior Village (Hi Rise and Lo Rise).

 These prison-looking structures house the lucky juniors that didn’t get screwed by GRS (General Room Selection, aka The Devil).
 It seems as though there is a perpetual 21st birthday party going on as the hundreds of juniors who live there celebrate their entry into legality, and therefore, debauchery.
-The sounds of screaming children echo through the grounds of Junior Village in the more temperate months, as the Traverse Housing Project is directly adjacent to the A and E blocks of Lo Rise.
+The sounds of screaming children echo through the grounds of Junior Village in the more temperate months, as the Traverse Square homes are directly adjacent to the A and E blocks of Lo Rise.
 So you can expect to hear raucous laughter well into dawn and then nice and early on a Sunday morning from both groups of culprits.

 Senior Village (Woodframes on Lawn, Home, Brainerd, Pine, Fountain, Vine, Cross, Warren).